 I usually head out for a bike ride around the city or spend a quiet afternoon at the park with my favorite book.
 Although, way too often I find myself having fallen asleep on the lawn waking up with that very book on my face.

-Summing it up: Finishing Every Coding Course You Start
+Final Thoughts: Finishing Every Coding Course You Start

 Learning coding is just like learning anything new: it’s difficult, a lot of work, and sometimes confusing.
 But it can also be extremely rewarding, fun, and exciting!